Archive for the 'Directors: Fincher' Category

 A lot of those techniques involve storytelling.
 So we’re obliged to study narrative conventions and innovations across the decades.
 And since cinema isn’t sealed off from other media, we’re curious about how films borrow narrative devices from other arts.
 The borrowing isn’t only one-way, of course; cinema has influenced storytelling in other media too.

 Mystery and suspense stories have long attracted people who study narrative (“narratologists”) because such fictions depend almost completely on storytelling subterfuge.
-You can have false leads, or misleading ellipses, or questionable flashbacks, or strange point-of-view switches in other genres, of course.
+True, other genres can include false leads, or misleading ellipses, or questionable flashbacks, or strange point-of-view switches.
 But mystery-based plots require them in a way that science-fiction or romance plots don’t.
 In mystery stories, characters keep secrets from each other and the author must keep secrets from the audience as well.